plausible/website/_posts/2020-11-11-privacy-web-analytics-and-do-i-need-a-privacy-policy-for-my-website-1.md

 * how you collect personal data and whether you use any services for that
 * what you use personal data for and how you use it
 * whether you share any personal data with any third-parties
+* how you secure the personal data and how long you store it for
 * how visitors can opt out of personal data collection
 * how visitors can download any personal data already collected about them
-* the last updated date
+* the date that the privacy policy was last updated

 ### Where should I put the privacy policy on my website?

 Your privacy policy should not be a document that is hidden away.
 Make your privacy policy easily discoverable.
 Put it in your site footer or include a link to it on your about page.

 ### Your privacy policy should be easy to read

 Privacy policy written in a straightforward and human-friendly way builds trust.
 According to the GDPR, you should communicate information about your collection and processing of personal data in a clear and user-friendly way.
-It should be:
+This information should be:

 * concise
 * transparent